apache/incubator-kie-kogito-apps/data-audit/README.md

 There are two different extensions.
 Those who belong to the runtime to wire things and those which does not depends on the runtime

-Extension points depending on the runtime is: org.kie.kogito.app.audit.spi.DataAuditContextFactory: this allos to create context needed by a particular implementation
+Extension points depending on the runtime is: org.kie.kogito.app.audit.spi.DataAuditContextFactory: this allows creating the context needed by a particular implementation.

-Extension points not depending on the runtime: org.kie.kogito.app.audit.spi.DataAuditStore: This is responsible to storange in certain way the data org.kie.kogito.app.audit.spi.GraphQLSchemaQuery<T>: This is responsible to execute a GraphQL query org.kie.kogito.app.audit.spi.GraphQLSchemaQueryProvider: this allow the subsystem to identify additional queries provided by the end user
+Extension points not depending on the runtime: org.kie.kogito.app.audit.spi.DataAuditStore: This is responsible to store the data in certain way org.kie.kogito.app.audit.spi.GraphQLSchemaQuery<T>: This is responsible to execute a GraphQL query org.kie.kogito.app.audit.spi.GraphQLSchemaQueryProvider: this allow the subsystem to identify additional queries provided by the end user

 ## How to use in with Quarkus/Springboot

-You need to add two different dependencies to your project
+You need to add two different dependencies to your project.

         <dependency>
             <groupId>org.kie.kogito</groupId>